-Parkinson’s disease is a condition of the brain and central nervous system that most people recognize by its motor symptoms, which include tremors, muscle rigidity, impaired balance, and slowness of movement (bradykinesia).
-However, most people with Parkinson’s also develop non-motor symptoms, which ultimately may be even more disabling.
+Parkinson’s disease is a neurodegenerative disorder of the brain and central nervous system that most people recognize by its motor symptoms, which include tremors, muscle rigidity, impaired balance, and slowness of movement (bradykinesia).
+Many Parkinson’s patients, however, also develop non-motor symptoms, which ultimately may be even more disabling.

-While these symptoms do not affect movement, coordination, or physical tasks, they also usually worsen over time, and can make managing the disease more difficult.
-Many people experience some non-motor symptoms of Parkinson’s years before they are diagnosed with the disease.
+While these symptoms do not affect movement, coordination, or physical tasks, they usually worsen over time and can make managing the disease more difficult.
+Some non-motor symptoms of Parkinson’s also can begin years before a person is diagnosed with the disease.

 Types of non-motor symptoms